Last updated 10/12/2021

 - Daily briefings will be conducted to ensure the team is prepared and aware of their duties for the session.

 - Work areas and stations will be fully prepared to minimize contact with others and ensure maximum efficiency.

 - We continue to take pride in our back of house areas, they will be professionally cleaned daily.

 - Team members will sanitise their hands when entering & leaving all back of house and kitchen areas

 What are you doing if one of your team members test positive for COVID-19?

 All our teams are subject to health screenings and we are following government guidance on the safety of guests and teams closely.
 We are supporting our teams if they need to self-isolate for medical reasons and will help them make the necessary arrangements to ensure they concentrate on recovery.

 Do I have to wear a mask?

-Yes, you do.
+In Northern Ireland, Scotland and Wales the answer is yes.
 It is now the law that all guests must wear a mask when moving around the venue.
 This includes but is not limited to: when entering the venue, moving from your table to the bar/restroom/outside, when leaving the venue.
 Masks can be removed once guests are seated at their table.